 (Nephroblastoma; Kidney Tumor)

-In the fetus, some of the cells that are supposed to grow into mature kidneys stay as fetal kidney cells.
-Clusters of these cells sometimes remain after birth.
-If they do not mature within 3 or 4 years, they may grow without control or order.
-A large mass of these cells may develop into a Wilms' tumor.
+Before birth, some of kidney cells don’t mature like they’re supposed to.
+After the baby is born, clusters of these cells are still there.
+If they do not mature within 3 to 4 years, they may grow without control or order.
+A large mass of these cells may grow into a Wilms tumor.

 Risk Factors TOP

-The first noticeable symptom is usually a large lump or hard mass in the abdomen.
-Other symptoms may include:
+Wilms tumor may be first felt as a large mass in the belly.
+Other problems may include:

-Wilms' tumors may grow larger without causing any pain or other symptoms.
+Wilms tumors may grow larger without causing pain or other problems.